 Nora Kramer, Founder & Executive Director

 Nora Kramer has worked as an educator and activist since 2001, teaching high school English, environmental education, at after-school programs, and — of course — working at camps, as well as working on numerous political and grassroots campaigns for various social justice issues that she cares about deeply.

 Nora has combined her interest in activism and social change with her passion for working with youth through teaching at after-school programs, running a humane-education organization, mentoring school environmental clubs, working with students to get healthier options in the school lunch program, and teaching 9th and 10th grade English, in addition to over a decade of grassroots and political activism.
 Nora received her teaching credential from San Francisco State University, and has worked at several camps over the years, as a camp director and senior staff.
 She has training from the Institute For Humane Education, completed the intensive Basic Camp Director Course through the American Camp Association, has coached leadership programs with Landmark Education, and was certified in nonviolent conflict resolution with youth through the Help Increase the Peace program.

-Recognizing the passion and power teens have to bring about a more just world, and the opportunity to support them through an intensive and unique summer program, Nora developed the curriculum for YEA and founded the camp in 2009.
+Recognizing the passion and power teens have to bring about a more just world, and the opportunity to support them through an intensive and unique summer program, Nora developed the curriculum for YEA Camp and founded the camp in 2009.